Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 • capricious state, crying.

-Causes of occurrence...
-The main cause of white fever in a child is a severe infection.
-If this condition occurs in a baby up to 3 months old, then it is necessary to call an ambulance in the next minutes and go to the hospital.
+Causes.
+The main cause of white fever in a child is the presence of a severe infection.
+If this state occurs in a baby under 3 months, it is necessary to call an ambulance in the next few minutes and go to the hospital.

-How to treat it...
-First of all, the child needs to be provided with a regular abundant drink: warm fruit drink, dried fruit compote, green tea.
+How to treat it.
+First of all, the child needs to be provided with regular, plenty of fluids: warm fruit juice, dried fruit compote, green tea.
 Then give him antipyretic drugs: Panadol (paracetamol) or Nurofen (ibuprofen).
-You can wipe your baby with a damp cloth soaked in room temperature water.
-Under no circumstances wrap up with a warm blanket.
-After a doctor's examination, antibiotics will likely be prescribed.
+You can wipe the child with a damp cloth soaked in water at room temperature.
+Under no circumstances should you wrap yourself in a warm blanket.
+After examination by a doctor, antibiotics will most likely be prescribed.

-How to calm a child...
-During a feverish state, parents need to be with the child all the time, try to distract him with interesting conversations, you can pick him up and hug him - this way the baby will be calmer and more comfortable.
+How to calm a child.
+During a feverish state, parents need to stay close to the child all the time, try to distract him with interesting conversations, you can take him in your arms and hold him close - this will make the baby calmer and more comfortable.

 The danger of white fever for a child according to Komarovsky

-Any type of fever (including white) negatively affects the condition of the child.
-If you do not take action in time, then you can only aggravate the situation.
+Any type of fever (including white fever) negatively affects the child's condition.
+If measures are not taken in time, the situation can only worsen.

 Experts have found that three percent of children with white fever develop febrile seizures, which negatively affect the development of the central nervous system.

 Another adverse effect of white fever is dehydration.
-Therefore, parents should give their child more fluids to drink.
-If the child's condition only worsens, then call an ambulance immediately.
+Therefore, parents should give their child fluids to drink more often.
+If the child’s condition worsens, call an ambulance immediately.

 • "Analgin" (metamizole);